 Even though you obtain this happiness in a future, the evil karma will remain.

-If you can, in your mind cast aside the cause of your karma, and each of you, within your own nature, will truly be redeemed.
+If you can, cast the cause of your karma from your mind, and each of you, within your own nature, will truly be redeemed.

 If you awaken to the Mahayana and are truly redeemed,

-Evil being removed and good achieved, you will truly attain to faultlessness.
+Evil being removed and good achieved, you will truly attain to perfection.

-They will be the same as those already awakened.
+He will be the same as the awakened ones.